 David was formerly Professor in the School of Education, Bath Spa University, where he helped develop and taught on the undergraduate Education Studies degree.
 He is now a freelance educator with a particular interest in education for sustainability, climate change and the shift to a post-carbon future.
 For the last twenty years his research, writing and teaching have focused on ways of helping students and teachers think more critically and creatively about sustainable futures.
-His latest book, due out in 2014, is Education for Hope in Troubled Times: Climate change, peak oil and the transition to a post-carbon future.
+His latest book is Educating for Hope in Troubled Times: Climate change and the transition to a post-carbon future.
+[Click here for details].

 TEACHING FOR A BETTER WORLD